 The most robust reference managers allow direct importing from bibliographic databases through direct access from the reference manager and/or bookmarklets that import content from the web browser.
-Alternatively, import references from other platforms with the help of import tools.
-The citations can then be used to generate citation lists and bibliographies
+Alternatively, you can import references from other platforms with the help of import tools.
+The citations can then be used to generate citation lists and bibliographies.

 The library needs to be searchable and have the ability to index and label references.
-A top-notch reference manager should also offer tools for organizing the references into folders and subfolders.
-You may also want to include full-text papers in PDF format that you can annotate and search; the tool should then be able to extract metadata from the PDF to create a citation.
+Your reference manager should also offer tools for organizing the references into folders and subfolders.
+You may also want to include full-text papers in PDF format that you can annotate and search, and the tool should then be able to extract metadata from the PDF to create a citation.